What Is Kernel Function In Machine Learning?

 1. Linear Kernel

-The most basic kind of kernel function is called a linear kernel.
-When the data is already linearly separable or substantially so, it is employed.
+There are two basic kinds of kernel functions; the first is called linear kernel.
+It is used when the data is already linearly separable or nearly so.
 The definition of a linear kernel is:

 2. Polynomial Kernel

-The polynomial kernel represents the similarity of vectors (training samples) in a feature space over polynomials of the original variables.
-The polynomial kernel is defined as:
+Polynomial kernel characterizes vectors (training samples) in the space of polynomials of the initial variables.
+The polynomial kernel is defined as

-Here, \( c \) is a constant, and \( d \) is the degree of the polynomial.
-This kernel can capture more complex patterns than the linear kernel.
+Here, \( c \) is independent, and \( d \) stands for the degree of the polynomial.
+This kernel can learn more complicated examples than the linear kernel.

-The RBF kernel is the most popular kernel in SVMs.
+This RBF kernel is the most common kernel used to implement the SVM.
 It’s defined as:

 \[K(x, y) = \exp(-\gamma \| x – y \|^2)\]